kevin218/Eureka/docs/source/ecf.rst

-'fn' (the nightside flux from a sinusoidal phase curve), 'pc_offset' (the sinusoidal offset of the phase curve), 'pc_amp' (the sinusoidal amplitude of the phase curve), 'offset_order#' (the first or second order sinusoidal offset of the phase curve), and 'amp_order#' (the first or second order sinusoidal amplitude of the phase curve). y_params can also be formatted as a list to make many different plots.
+'fn' (the nightside flux from a sinusoidal phase curve), 'pc_offset' (the sinusoidal offset of the phase curve), 'pc_amp' (the sinusoidal amplitude of the phase curve), 'offset_order1' or 'offset_order2' (the first or second order sinusoidal offset of the phase curve), and 'amp_order1' or 'amp_order2' (the first or second order sinusoidal amplitude of the phase curve). y_params can also be formatted as a list to make many different plots.
 A "cleaned" version of y_params will be used in the filenames of the figures and save files relevant for that y_param (e.g. '1/r1' would not work in a filename, so it becomes '1-r1').